Horrifyingly Creepy Looking, But Less Dangerous Than A Kitten

 What To Feed Them

 To further emphasis their safety, millipedes are herbivores.
 They will eat the vegetables and fruits that your kids won't finish at the dinner table.
-Feed them soft fruits a
+Feed them soft fruits and vegetables like cucumbers, lettuce, tomatoes, apples, bananas, watermelon, cantelope, honeydew, avocado, and similar foods.
+Cut the food into small pieces and don't worry about replacing the food for a few days.
+Millipedes like their food slightly rotted, again working to your advantage if you have some left over fruit and vegetables.

 Giant african millipedes will generally get the water they need from the humidity of the air around them, but you can also provide them with a small, shallow dish of water to help make sure they get enough water, if you are concerned.